Maudslay State Park

-Maudslay State Park is a Massachusetts state park located in Newburyport.
+Maudslay State Park is a landscaped and decorative public recreation area located along the right bank of the Merrimack River in Newburyport, Massachusetts, in the United States.
+The park is bordered on the west side by the Artichoke River, which is also the border between Newburyport and West Newbury.
+It features thickets and gardens, rolling meadows, tall pines, and one of the largest naturally occurring stands of mountain laurel in the Commonwealth.
+Within the park, visitors can find numerous ornamental trees, such as azaleas, and rhododendrons.
 The park is managed by the Department of Conservation and Recreation.
-It is available (by permit) for weddings and other programs.

-Description

-Maudslay State Park is a landscaped and decorative park along the right bank of the Merrimack River.
-It features thickets and gardens, rolling meadows, tall pines, and one of the largest naturally occurring stands of mountain laurel in the Commonwealth.
-Within the park, visitors can also find numerous ornamental trees, such as azaleas, and rhododendrons.

-The park is bordered on the west side by the Artichoke River, which is also the border between Newburyport and West Newbury.
-Curzon Mill, not currently used as a mill, and neighboring houses at the mouth of the Artichoke, where it flows into the Merrimack, remain in private hands.
-The bridge over the Artichoke is closed.

-Pines and eagles
+Features

 The most striking natural feature of the park is the primeval stands of white pine on the steep slopes and bluffs of the river, which appear never to have been logged.
 The laurel forms a continuous thicket along the forest floor around the pines, which are so tall that their tops are not visible in the upper canopy from below.
 The canopy is a nesting site for bald eagles, who from time to time disrupt traffic by perching in isolated pines hanging over the river outside of the park.
 The stands are found also in the few ravines that lace the park.